vdn-projects/vn-stock-analyzer/README.md

 </p>

 ## ETL Job
 Although the data model looks simple, the heavy task of ETL job is to extract the needed data from html format.
-In this project, Selenium and BeautifulSoup libraries are used to automate the process of rawling stock data.
+In this project, Selenium and BeautifulSoup libraries are used to automate the process of crawling stock data.

 The pipeline includes 2 main steps: ticker ingestion and price ingestion.
 At price ingestion step, it is devided into different flows by exchange to enable mutithread processing for better performance.
 Within each thread, the data quality check has been includeded before every insert command.